QuadSpinner/Gaea-Docs/Reference/Nodes/Primitive--Mountain.md

+---
+uid: Primitive--Mountain
+title: Mountain
+---

-The Mountain is one of the most versatile primitives in Gaea.
+nThe Mountain is one of the most versatile primitives in Gaea.
 It uses a modulated Voronoi pattern and distortions to create realistic mountain shape, ready for further modification and erosion.

 | Setting    | Values      | Description                                               |
 | :--------- | :---------- | :-------------------------------------------------------- |